You're staring at a journal's metrics page, coffee going cold, wondering if that number actually means anything for your career.

 What Is ACS Applied Polymer Materials

 ACS Applied Polymer Materials* launched in 2019.
+That's recent by journal standards.
+Which means it sits under the American Chemical Society umbrella, which carries weight — ACS journals are generally well-regarded, well-indexed, and widely read.
 But this one's specific: it targets the intersection of polymer science and applications.
-That's recent by journal standards.
+This leads to not just synthesis.
 Not just theory.
-That said, not just synthesis.
-In real terms, it sits under the American Chemical Society umbrella, which carries weight — ACS journals are generally well-regarded, well-indexed, and widely read.
 The applied* part is doing heavy lifting in the title.

 The scope covers polymer synthesis with application in mind, polymer processing, structure-property relationships in real systems, and emerging areas like polymer-based energy storage, biomedical polymers, and sustainable materials.
 It's deliberately broad within that lane.